Lee Stack: Aftermath

-The British High Commissioner Lord Allenby responded with anger, presenting a list of demands to the Egyptian government which included a public apology, an inquiry, suppression of demonstrations and payment of a fine.
+The British High Commissioner, Field Marshal Lord Allenby, responded with anger, presenting a list of demands to the Egyptian government which included a public apology, an inquiry, suppression of demonstrations and payment of a fine.
 Furthermore, he demanded withdrawal of all Egyptian officers and Egyptian army units from the Sudan, an increase to the scope of an irrigation scheme in Gezira and laws to protect foreign investors in Egypt.

 Seven men convicted of involvement in the assassination were executed by hanging in 1925.
 Several were identified by a taxi driver whose vehicle they had commandeered to escape from the scene.
-The pistols used were identified through a pioneering instance of bullet examination by forensic science.
+The pistols used were identified through a pioneering instance of bullet examination by forensic scientist Sydney Smith.

 Sir Geoffrey Archer, formerly Governor of Uganda, took over as Governor-General of the Sudan in January 1925, the first time a civilian had held this office.